bdmurray/work-experience/resume.md

 ## Projects

 - Post-it for Microsoft Teams (2021-2023).
 Enhance collaboration and communication within the Microsoft Teams platform by introducing a digital Post-it note platform.
 Provided architecture alignment and product ownership throughout the life of the program.
 Supported physical to digital capture application improvements.
 Azure, Kubernetes, PostgreSQL, ADLSv2, Infrastructure as Code, Machine Learning, Optical Character Recognition (OCR)
 - Consumer Business Group Data Mesh (2022+).
-Created architecture, roadmap and platforms to treat data as a product, increase sharing, decouple systems and establish governance.
+Created architecture, roadmap, and platforms to treat data as a product, increase sharing, decouple systems and establish governance.
 Presently onboarding platforms through vendors and creating a serverless / event based end to end data mesh & domains.
 Databricks, Event Hub, Data Factory, Synapse Analytics, Analysis Services, PowerBI
 - Process Manufacturing (2020-2021).
 Chief solutions architect to four team effort to improve process improvement manufacturing at 3M.
-Guided teams to reduce reliance on custom code through an edge kappa based architecture leveraging a combination of zero touch deployment, cloud based edge runtimes and open source software packages.
-This further allowed line to line and nested edge scenarios to support high throughput low latency cloud based model training and edge model deployment.
+Guided teams to reduce reliance on custom code through an edge kappa-based architecture leveraging a combination of zero-touch deployment, cloud-based edge runtimes and open-source software packages.
+This further allowed line-to-line and nested edge scenarios to support high throughput low latency cloud-based model training and edge model deployment.
 - 3M Corporate Platforms (2017+).
 Chief solutions architect and chief product owner for the corporate platforms leveraged by various divisions and internal projects at 3M.
 Key contributions included isolated multi-tenancy, regional data aggregation, the release of the platform to open source, division product releases, cost and scaling optimizations, configuration/infrastructure as code
 - Manufacturing Product Tool (2016).
 Architected and developed an online administration tool to catalog products, parts, replacement parts, and all related resources (manuals, media).
 Allows for instant faceted searching by end-users and internationalization with regional availability.
 Angular, C#, ASP.NET, SQL
 - Mental Health Assessment Tool (2010).
 Worked closely with a clinical psychologist to create a mental health assessment tool.
 The tool will capture a user's story and compare the captured information against the DSM to make clinical recommendations and rule-outs.
 Deployed internationally.
 Knockout, C#, ASP.NET, SQL